-The following document was available with the TOE and was used to configure the TOE for evaluation:
+The following documents were available with the TOE for evaluation:

-• LG Android 7 devices (V30) Guidance Documentation, Version 0.2, October 11, 2017
+• LG Electronics Inc. LG Android 8 devices (G7 ThinQ, V35 ThinQ, V30, G6) Guidance Documentation, Version 0.2, October 12, 2018

-Any additional customer documentation delivered with the product or available via download was not included in the scope of the evaluation and should not be relied upon when configuring or using the products as evaluated.
+Any additional customer documentation provided with the product, or that is available online was not included in the scope of the evaluation and therefore should not to be relied upon when configuring or operating the device as evaluated.